sailinglab/pgm-spring-2019/_posts/2019-02-20-lecture-notes-template.md

   </figcaption>
 </figure>

 [comment]: Above is Bingqing's section - I believe it was said more content is to
 [comment]: come.

+Having decided on the architecture, we need to make more specific modeling choices, i.e. the distributions to sample from.
+In typical implementation, we draw z from a multinomial distribution, parameterized by $\theta$.
+The word distribution conditioned on topic is also drawn from a multinomial distribution, parameterized by $\beta$.
+The most commonly used prior is Dirichlet, because it is a conjugate prior of multinomial distribution.
+One limitation of Dirichlet is that it does not allow for modeling the relationship between different topics.
+An alternate approach is to use a logistic-normal as prior.

 [comment]:V~V~V~~V~~VV~V~V~V~V~V~VV~V~~V~~VVV~V~V~V~V~V~V~~V~V~VV~VV~VV~VV~VV~V~~V~~V~V~V~V~V